Student Handbook and Terms & Conditions

-If you are not satisfied with the outcome of your appeal, then an independent mediator will be sourced through LEADR, the Association of Dispute Resolvers.
-You may request that your grievance is referred to the independent mediator by writing to the CEO at PO BOX 303, Lutwyche, QLD, 4030.
+If you are not satisfied with the outcome of your appeal, then an independent mediator will be sourced through The Resolution Institute.
+You may request that your grievance be referred to the independent mediator by writing to the CEO at 54-58 Brookes St, Bowen Hills, Qld, 4006.
 Costs of such mediation will be shared equally by AIPT and the student.

 Code of Conduct

 The Student Code of Conduct sets out acceptable student behaviour and appropriate disciplinary measures.
-The underlying purpose of the Student Code of Conduct is to outline for students and staff their rights to work and study in a positive, secure and orderly environment and show care, courtesy and respect for the rights of others at all times.
+The underlying purpose of the Student Code of Conduct is to outline for students and staff their rights to work and study in a positive, secure, and orderly environment and show care, courtesy, and respect for the rights of others at all times.

-- Being courteous, respectful and well-mannered at all times.
+- Being courteous, respectful, and well-mannered at all times

-- Making responsible and thoughtful choices.
+- Making responsible and thoughtful choices

-- Being truthful, fair, caring and considerate through actions and behaviours at all times.
+- Being truthful, fair, caring, and considerate through actions and behaviours at all times

 - Being professional in all dealings with staff and other students

-- Participating actively and positively in learning at all times.
+- Participating actively and positively in learning at all times

 - Respecting the rights of others to learn in a non-threatening environment

-- Completing all assigned assessment tasks to the best of their ability.
+- Completing all assigned assessment tasks to the best of their ability

-- Being on time for sessions.
+- Being on time for sessions

 - Fraud or any breach of the law

-- Racial, religious or sexual slurs towards staff or other students
+- Racial, religious, or sexual slurs towards staff or other students

 - Threatening behaviour towards staff or other students